safisher/ngs/README.md

 Notes
 =================

   - Only tested on Linux OS.
 Will likely work on a Mac.
-Will probably not work on Windows.
+May work on Windows with Cygwin.

 To Do